nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Use the comma as separator for thousands (37,000).

-To join two sentences into one, you must use a conjuction (and, or , but) along with the comma, or use the semicolon.
+To join two sentences into one, you must use a conjunction (and, or , but) along with the comma, or use the semicolon.

 Conjunctions (For, And, Nor, But, Or, Yet, So)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~